Please also see the following pages for more detailed information.

 A method used to amplify (make millions of copies of) a specific fragment of DNA.

-A family tree diagram that shows how a specific disease has been inherited, and identifies family members at risk for inheritance of the predisposing mutation.
+A family tree diagram that shows how a specific disease has been inherited, and identifies family members at risk for inheritance of the predisposing pathogenic variant.

-The probability that a heritable genetic mutation will be expressed (cause a disease to develop).
+The probability that a heritable pathogenic variant will be expressed (cause a disease to develop).

 Susceptibility to a disease due to inheritance of a genetic mutation, which may or may not result in actual development of the disease.